superlinear-ai-challenge/new-mle-challenge/README.md

 ### GitHub setup

 1. Create a [new repository](https://github.com/new)
-   1. Name your repository as `{your-name}-radix-challenge`.
+   1. Name your repository as `{your-name}-superlinear-challenge`.
    2. Make sure the repository is `Private`.
 2. After you created the repository:
-   1. Go to `Settings > Collaborators and teams > Add people` and add `RadixChallenge` (`challenge@radix.ai`) with `Read` permissions so we can follow along with your progress.
+   1. Go to `Settings > Collaborators and teams > Add people` and add `RadixChallenge` (`challenge@superlinear.eu`) with `Read` permissions so we can follow along with your progress.
    2. Clone the repository onto your machine.
 3. Once you have the repository local:
-   1. Download the hiring challenge as a [ZIP-file](https://github.com/radix-ai-challenge/radix-mle-challenge/archive/refs/heads/main.zip) and unpack thhis in your cloned repository.
+   1. Download the hiring challenge as a [ZIP-file](https://github.com/superlinear-ai-challenge/new-mle-challenge/archive/refs/heads/main.zip) and unpack thhis in your cloned repository.
    2. Push the unzipped folder to GitHub to check if everything works.

 ### Local setup